 Importantly, the Court agreed with Walmart that a plaintiff must allege when the breach occurred.
 The Court clarified that, for purposes of a CCPA claim, the relevant conduct is the actual data breach resulting from a “failure to implement and maintain reasonable security procedures and practices.”
 Accordingly, the Court found that Gardiner must allege that the purported breach occurred on or after January 1, 2020 (the effective date of the CCPA), and failure to do so warrants dismissal.

 Gardiner attempts to salvage his CCPA claim in his amended complaint, though it is unclear whether he will be successful.
 In the most recent motion to dismiss, Walmart points out that Gardiner claims his PII was listed for sale on the dark web in 2019, which was supported by evidence submitted by Gardiner’s own expert.5 Gardiner claims that this was a scrivener’s error, but does not cite to any evidence to support this assertion, other than the inference that some of the credit card data that was purportedly stolen after January 1, 2020 based on their expiration dates.6

-Because the CCPA cannot be applied retroactively,4 when the underlying breach occurred is particularly important.
+Because the CCPA cannot be applied retroactively,7 the date when the alleged underlying breach occurred is particularly important.
 Of course, even if there was no dispute that the breach occurred after the effective date of the CCPA, January 1, 2020, the timing of the breach is relevant in order to put the defendant on notice of the plaintiff’s claims and to allow for some initial analysis of the merits of the lawsuit.